-For the Four Months Ended April 30,
+our Months Ended Apr

-2019 2020

-RMB RMB US\$
+2019 RMB 2020 RMB

-(unaudited) (estimate

-Cross profit (in thousand (in thousands, except for percentag
+(unaudited) (estima ands, except for percent

 Gross profit

 Diagnosis and monitoring 42,224 63,965 9,034

 provision of LDT services 41,695 48,375 6,832

 sale of IVD products 529 15,590 2,202

 Development services (3,600) (2,051) (290)

 Total 38,624 61,914 8,744

-Constant and the consta

 Gross margin

 Diagnosis and monitoring 59.5% 67.6%

 provision of LDT services 59.7% 64.7%

 sale of IVD products 44.9% 78.7%

-Development services (18.5%) (14.9%)
+Development services (18.5%) (14.9%) -

 Total 42.7% 57.1%

 The estimated financial information for the Company for the four months ended April 30, 2020 is preliminary, unaudited and subject to finalization.
 This information reflects management's current views and may change as a result of management's review of results and other factors, including a wide variety of significant business, economic and competitive risks and uncertainties.
 Such estimated financial information is subject to the finalization and should not be viewed as a substitute for full quarterly financial statements prepared in accordance with IFRS.
 The Company cautions you that the estimated financial information for the four months ended April 30, 2020 is not a guarantee of future performance or outcomes and actual results may differ materially from those described above.
 Factors that could cause actual results to differ from those described above are set forth in "Risk Factors" in particular "Risk Factor-Risks Relating to Our Financial Prospects and Need for Additional Capital-COVID-19 May Impact Our Operations", "Business" and "Special Note Regarding Forward-Looking Statements".
 The Company assumes no obligation to update any forward-looking statement as a result of new information, future events or other factors.
-You should read this information together with "Management's Discussion and Analysis of Financial Condition and Results of Operations" and the Company's audited historical consolidated financial statements appearing elsewhere in this prospectus.
-The estimated financial information for the Company for the four months ended April 30, 2020 and the financial information for the Company for the four months ended April 30, 2019 has been prepared by, and is the responsibility of our management.
+You should read this information together with "Management's Discussion and Analysis of Financial Condition and Results of Operations" and the Company for the four months ended April 30, 2020 and the financial information for the Company for the four months ended April 30, 2019 has been prepared by, and is the responsibility of our management.
 PricewaterhouseCoopers Zhong Tian LLP has not audited, reviewed, compiled, or applied agreed-upon procedures with respect to the Estimated Unaudited Financial Results.
 Accordingly, PricewaterhouseCoopers Zhong Tian LLP does not express an opinion or any other form of assurance with respect thereto.